CiscoDevNet/terraform-provider-intersight/website/docs/d/iaas_device_status.html.markdown

 # Data Source: intersight_iaas_device_status
 List of infra accounts managed by UCSD.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_iaas_device_status.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `account_name`:(string) The UCSD infra account name.
 Account Name is created when UCSD admin adds any new infra account (Physical/Virtual/Compute/Network) to be managed by UCSD.
 * `account_type`:(string) The UCSD Infra Account type.